hris69/Selfy/README.md

 Open the "config.json" file and insert "silent_mode" ("on" or "off") in the "".
 Silent mode will display all outputs off the commands in the console.

+# Issues, Questions and Bugs

+- For issues and questions feel free to open a label issue
+- For bugs also open a label issue, please describe the bug and I will try my best to fix it.